fdformula/FiniteDifferenceFormula.jl/README.md

 ```
 ### function ```verifyformula(n, points, k, m)```

-It is exactly the same as function activatejuliafunction(n::Int, points, k, m::Int).
+It is exactly the same as function activatejuliafunction(n, points, k, m).
 The name
 is self-explanatory.

 ### function ```taylor(j, n = 10)```